What Makes a Good Tutor?

 spectrum gif animation

-1. The teacher should ideally be a qualified & experienced art teacher.
+1. The teacher should be an experienced art teacher.
+And ideally, should have a teaching qualification.

 But it’s not just about teaching skills.
 There’s also a cluster of character traits that you should look out for as well.
 Here’s some of them :